clue-developers/CLUE/tests/numerical/README.md

   given, a default value of 50 is used.
 * `threshold`: numerical tolerance when checking numerical equalities.
 If not given, a default value of "1e-6" is used.
-* `type_input`: indicates the meaning of the `slope` argument.
+* `type`: indicates the type of example it will execute.
+It may be the following:
-    - If it starts with "slope", then the epsilon will be computed using a heuristic.
+    - `slope`: then the epsilon will be computed using a heuristic.
-    - If it is "epsilon", the values will be used directly as epsilons.
-    - If not given, `slope-brute` is used as default.
-* `slopes`: see `type_input` for further information.
-It can be a float or a list of floats.
-If nothing is given, the value "1.0" is used as default.
-We always recommend fixing this value.
+    - `epsilon`: an analysis of progressive epsilons will be generated.
+* `slopes`: only used if `type` is defined as `slope`.
 * `t0`, `t1`, `tstep`: arguments for the time span in the simulations.
 If not given, we use "0.0", "1.0" and "None" will be used as default.